International Union for Conservation of Nature: Early years: 1948–1956

 IUCN (International Union for conservation of Nature) started out with 65 members in Brussels and was closely associated to UNESCO.
-They jointly organized the 1949 Conference on Protection of Nature Lake Success, USA and drafted the first list of gravely endangered species.
+They jointly organized the 1949 Conference on Protection of Nature in Lake Success, New York and drafted the first list of gravely endangered species.
 In the early years of its existence IUCN depended almost entirely on UNESCO funding and was forced to temporarily scale down activities when this ended unexpectedly in 1954.
 IUCN was successful in engaging prominent scientists and identifying important issues such as the harmful effects of pesticides on wildlife but not many of the ideas it developed were turned into action.
 This was caused by unwillingness to act on the part of governments, uncertainty about the IUCN mandate and lack of resources.
 In 1956, IUCN changed its name to International Union for Conservation of Nature and Natural Resources.

 Increased profile and recognition: 1956–1965

 During this period, the IUCN expanded its relations with UN-agencies and established links with the Council of Europe.
 IUCN's best known publication, the Red Data Book on the conservation status of species, was first published in 1964.

 IUCN began to play a part in the development of international treaties and conventions, starting with the African Convention on the Conservation of Nature and Natural Resources.

 Africa was the focus of many of the early IUCN conservation field projects.
 IUCN supported the 'Yellowstone model' of protected area management, which severely restricted human presence and activity in order to protect nature.

 The IUCN also suffered from restricted financing in its early years.
-For this reason, Tracy Philipps, Secretary-General from 1955 to 1958, did not draw a salary during his period in office.
+For this reason, Tracy Philipps, secretary-general from 1955 to 1958, did not draw a salary during his period in office.

 To establish a stable financial basis for its work, IUCN participated in setting up the World Wildlife Fund (1961) (now the World Wide Fund for Nature WWF) to work on fundraising to cover part of the operational costs of IUCN.
 Also in 1961, the IUCN headquarters moved from Belgium to Morges in Switzerland.

 Consolidating its position in the international environmental movement: 1966–1975

 During the 1960s, IUCN lobbied the UN General Assembly to create a new status for NGOs.
 Resolution 1296, adopted in 1968, granted 'consultative' status to NGOs.
 IUCN itself was eventually accredited with six UN organizations.
-IUCN was one of the few environmental organisations formally involved in the preparations of the United Nations Conference on the Human Environment (Stockholm, 1972).
+IUCN was one of the few environmental organizations formally involved in the preparations of the United Nations Conference on the Human Environment (Stockholm, 1972).
 The Stockholm Conference eventually led to three new international conventions, with IUCN involved in their drafting and implementation: